saulrh/saulrh.github.io/projects.markdown

 ---
 layout: page
 title: Projects
-permalink: /projects/
+permalink: /projects
+sidebar_link: true
 ---

-This is a short list of things I've built or contributed to that I'm sufficiently proud of to want to show off.
-None of them are groundbreaking, but each of them made me happy in some way.
+These are some of the projects or contributions that I'm sufficiently proud of to talk about.
+Nothing groundbreaking or even significant, but each of them made me happy in some way.

 # XBindJoy